pdh11/cotton/cotton-usb-host/README.md

 12Mbits/s), but as the _only_ changes in USB&nbsp;2.0 compared to 1.1
 were related to the addition of HS (480Mbits/s), it seems more honest to describe it as USB&nbsp;1.1.

+[^2]: USB&nbsp;3.0 explicitly limits hubs to 15 downstream ports;
+USB&nbsp;2.0 and earlier did not, but even for USB&nbsp;2.0 such wide hubs are either very rare or, quite possibly, non-existent.
+Most freestanding hubs which _appear_ to have more than about 7 downstream ports, are in fact multiple hubs in a trenchcoat.

 Library documentation is [on
 docs.rs](https://docs.rs/cotton-usb-host/latest/cotton_usb-host/).